Hey, want to find some web fiction sites?

-Serial Box is actually one of the biggest web fiction sites.
+Realm is actually one of the biggest web fiction sites.
 It has licensed stories from IP like Doctor Who, Marvel, and Orphan Black somehow!
 And yet it’s very rarely mentioned in other web fiction circles.
 I don’t know why.
 (EDIT: Oh, that’s because they have transitioned away from prose and have moved into audiobooks, with the text versions as backup bonuses.
 I’m leaving it up though for posterity)

 Miscellaneous Web Fiction Sites

 An online archive of public domain work, mostly readable on the web.
 This has more stories than you could dream of (but they are usually very old).

 An archive of stories and other web fiction, all set in one horror universe.

 The site medium has plenty of fiction but is mostly for nonfiction articles.
 Navigating and discovery is not very good.